DimazzzZ/openrouter-intellij-plugin/DEVELOPMENT.md

 - Write unit tests for business logic
 - Test error conditions and edge cases
 - Use mock objects for external dependencies
+- Use dependency injection for testability (constructor parameters)
+- Run tests before and after refactoring

 ## API Integration